Auroras of the Northwest Territories Photo Tour

 The best aurora viewing seasons in Yellowknife are from mid-August to the end of September and mid-November to mid-April.
 There are at least two advantages to visiting in September.
 One is that the temperature is comfortable, and the cool nights for aurora photography are tolerable.
 The other advantage is fall color.
 We'll see aspens, birch, and possibly Larch (Tamarack) as well as Willow, Mountain Ash, and wild rose.
 This can make for a color palette ranging from bright yellow, to orange, and red.

 Even if this tour is mainly about photographing the auroras, we'll find more to see and do.
 There are parks with spectacular fall color.
 There are a couple of nice waterfalls to photograph as well as lake shores and nature trails.
 If we're lucky we'll encounter some wildlife too.
 Old Town Yellowknife also has its charms (the painted dumpsters are very cool) and there are visitor and cultural centers you're sure to find fascinating.
 Just take a look at the slide show at the top of the page for a tease of what you can expect.

 It's hard to describe a typical day since we may be up photographing auroras past 2 a.m.
-Most likely we'll have a late breakfast and then a trip out to photograph fall color.
+Most likely we'll have a late breakfast or lunch and then a trip out to photograph fall color.
 After returning to our hotel we'll take a break.
 After dinner we'll head out to our aurora site.
 Some nights we might just grab some boxed dinners and snacks and head out for a sunset location where we'll also wait for the aurora.
-These can be long nights but we'll be close to our vans for those needing to warm up.
+These can be long nights but we'll be close to our van for those needing to warm up.